 - The name and location of log files.
-See Section 10.4.1. - The size of log files: You can specify that a new file is created either when the log file reaches a certain size or when a particular time is reached.
+See Section 11.4.1. - The size of log files: You can specify that a new file is created either when the log file reaches a certain size or when a particular time is reached.
 This is called log file rotation.
-See Section 10.4.2. - The level of information written to log files.
-See Section 10.4.3. - The format of the log files.
-See Section 10.4.4. - The Locale encoding.
-See Section 10.4.5.
+See Section 11.4.2. - The level of information written to log files.
+See Section 11.4.3. - The format of the log files.
+See Section 11.4.4.

+The Locale encoding.
+See Section 11.4.5.

-10.4.1 Changing Log File Locations
+11.4.1 Changing Log File Locations

-You can change the name and location of log files by using Fusion Middleware Control or the WLST command-line tool.
+You can change the name and location of log files by using Fusion Middleware Control or WLST commands, as described in the following topics: